Information Management

 The Tokyo Ohka Kogyo Group (Tokyo Ohka Kogyo Co., Ltd. and its subsidiaries; hereinafter referred to as the "TOK Group") has positioned managing risks related to information assets as an important business issue and is working to implement various measures in line with the following policy in order to fulfill its corporate social responsibility.

-With respect to all information assets of the TOK Group, including managerial, client, marketing, personal, and technical information, the Group will comply with laws and regulations related to information security, other social norms, in-house rules, and other guidelines and protect the information appropriately.
-The Group shall only use the information to efficiently execute the operations of the Group within the stipulated scope of authority and for the prescribed purpose.
+①With respect to all information assets held by the TOK Group, including managerial, technical, customer/supplier, marketing, and personal information, the Group will comply with laws and regulations related to information security, other social norms, in-house rules, and other guidelines, and protect the information appropriately.
+The Group shall only use the information to efficiently execute the operations of the Group, within the stipulated scope of authority, and for the prescribed purpose.

-The TOK Group established an Information Management Committee and will continue to build, maintain, and promote the management structure that can properly govern information assets for the overall Group.
+③The TOK Group has established an Information Management Committee and will continue to build, maintain, and promote a management structure to properly govern information assets for the overall Group.

 Education

-Audits and continuous improvements
+Audits and Continuous Improvements

-The TOK Group will implement regular audits and make continuous improvements as a part of the management of information assets.
+⑦The TOK Group will implement regular audits and make continuous improvements as a part of the management of information assets.

 Information Management Structure

-The TOK Information Management Committee is chaired by the Division manager of the Corporate Planning Division.
+The TOK Group Information Management Committee is chaired by the Division manager of the Corporate Planning Division.
 The Committee determines the policies and measures related to information security and cybersecurity.
-The overseas subsidiaries established information management organizations, which develop systems and rules to collaborate under the guidance of the TOK Information Management Committee, thereby strengthening information management systems throughout the Group.
-In addition, the Internal Auditing Division regularly audits compliance to the rules and other matters on information management as part of its internal audits.
-The Division aims to improve the information management system by giving guidance, issuing proposals, and offering advice to relevant departments
+The overseas subsidiaries established information management organizations, which develop systems and rules to collaborate under the guidance of the TOK Group Information Management Committee, thereby strengthening information management systems throughout the Group.
+In addition, the Internal Auditing Depatrment regularly audits compliance to the rules and other matters on information management as part of its internal audits.
+The Department aims to improve the information management system by giving guidance, issuing proposals, and offering advice to relevant departments